cmarincia/ketansingh.me/content/posts/llvm.md

 ```
 [Godbolt](https://godbolt.org/z/qnE6nj91j) (I've cleaned up the example to make it easier to read)

 That looks like C style assembly hybrid and that's kind of what it is.
 Let's try to go through what all this generated code means.
-There's a function declaration in first line which tells us type this function will be returning, then it's name `square_add` (I changed the name from generated output to explain better) and then finally arguments with their specified data types.
+There's a function declaration in first line which tells us datatype this function will be returning, then it's name `square_add` (I changed the name from generated output to explain better) and then finally arguments with their specified data types.

-This function then contains a bunch of instructions to compute values from the gives arguments.
+This function contains a bunch of instructions to compute values from the given arguments.
 In this example we see few of them as `add`, `mul`, `ret`, `alloca`, `load`, `store`.

 LLVM identifiers come in two types
 - Global identifiers (functions, global variables) begin with the `'@'` character.
 - Local identifiers (register names, types) begin with the `'%'` character.

-In this example `%mul1 = mul nsw i32 %2, %3` is actually a multiplication of two 32-bit integer which is stored in `%mul1` virtual register.
+In this example `%mul1 = mul nsw i32 %2, %3` is actually the multiplication of two 32-bit integers which is stored in `%mul1` virtual register.
 There can be an unlimited number of these virtual registers unlike any real world CPU.
 LLVM automatically maps these registers to target registers during IR to object compilation.

 Let's take a look at these instructions

 ### `alloca`

-The `alloca` instruction is used to allocate memory on the stack of the current function which is then automatically freed when this function returns.
+The `alloca` instruction is used to allocate memory on the stack of the current function, which is then automatically freed when this function returns.
 This is exactly same as how local variable behave in C like programming languages

 ```llvm